leark/epi-capstone/proposal.md

   React for component rendering
   CSS for styling
   JavaScript for scripting
+  Firebase for account management
+  GitHub Pages for hosting (if possible)

 ### If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.